• Skip to main content

 You can find my original Minestrone soup recipe here.
 Use any dark leafy greens that are a good price that day (collards or chard would be delicious) or switch up the garbanzo beans for kidney or white beans.

-This kale & quinoa minestrone soup recipe is a great way to turn what you already have in the fridge or pantry into a fantastic meal.
+This kale & quinoa veggie soup recipe is a great way to turn what you already have in the fridge or pantry into a fantastic meal.

 Ingredients